harleygbc/furdetective/README.md

 Download: [FurDetective Lean Canvas.pdf](https://github.com/kenmartey/furdetective/files/9365804/FurDetective.Lean.Canvas.pdf)

 # Requirements

-A Hyperledger Fabric-based dApp vehicle registry that tracks a vehicle’s lifecycle.
+A public blockchain based bApp (Blockchain Application) that tracks the pets ownership.

-A State record for each vehicle that includes the following:
+A State record for each pet that includes the following:
-• Vehicle VIN (Vehicle Identification Number)
-• License plate history
+• Pet chip ID, IoT, Apple Tag & Pet Detective QR code
 • Owner history
-• Repair history
-• Accident history
+• Medical history
+• Additional identification (Photos)

 The ability to search for vehicles by:
+• Pet chip ID
+• IoT device
-• VIN
+• Apple AirTag
+• Pet Detective QR code
 • Owner
-• Plate

 ## State Machine Diagram
 ![state_diagram](https://user-images.githubusercontent.com/99918492/185465223-6c709a88-c788-4705-8e10-af1858e6164c.png)

 ## Transaction Descriptions
-he following transition actions change the state of the state machine.
+The following transition actions change the state of the state machine.
 These include:

-- Buying a vehicle
+- Adoption or purchasing a pet
-- Registering a vehicle
+- Registering a pet
-- Selling a vehicle
-- Destroying a vehicle (accident, loss & theft)
-- Expiry of a registered vehicle
+- Transfering a pet
+- New pet owner registration
+- Pet registration de-activation
+- Pet lost or passed

 ## State Data Descriptions
 The transition changes has the following effect on the state.
 There are 4 states: